vrizo/uibook/README.md

 # Uibook

 Uibook is a tool for visual testing of React components.
-With it, you can easily check desktop and mobile view of your components with different combinations of props.
+It let you quickly check both desktop and mobile view of your components with real media queries and different combinations of props.

 The Key Features:
 - Responsive Testing for developers to play with **real media queries**